AdamMusa/serverpod_openapi/README.md

 ## Limitations

-- The package infers HTTP methods from naming conventions.
-Methods that don't follow common patterns will default to POST (matching Serverpod's internal RPC structure).
-- Complex nested types may be represented as generic objects in the OpenAPI specification.
-- The package works with Serverpod's generated protocol and endpoints structure.
+- The package depends on Serverpod's internal structure.
+If Serverpod introduces breaking changes to its API, this package will need to be updated to maintain compatibility.